harness/developer-hub/release-notes/feature-flags.md

  - Internal metrics code enhancements.

 *Bug Fixes*:
- - Fixes an issue where only a single target would be registered in a metrics window.(FFM-11297)
+ - Fixed an issue where only a single target would be registered in a metrics window.(FFM-11297)

 #### Version 0.1.20